 Content Strategy for The Andy Warhol Museum

-The content strategy for the Andy Warhol Museum’s website redesign was informed by the Visitor Motivation Survey that the museum participated in a year prior.
-Working with staff at the museum, we also developed detailed user personas and created journey maps to facilitate a new approach to the information architecture for the site.
+The content strategy for the Andy Warhol Museum’s website redesign was informed by the Visitor Motivation Survey (VMS) that the museum participated in a year prior (see above).
+Through this research, the staff at the Warhol Museum decided to prioritize local and tourist audiences planning a visit, focussing on the website as a communications tool first and foremost.

-Content Strategy for Colorado University
+Information Architecture and Content Strategy for Colorado University

 After acquiring a functioning museum—The Wildlife Experience—the University of Colorado Denver began offering higher education courses at this new satellite location, which required a website that combined museum-related information with academic offerings and information about the larger CU system.
 It became apparent very quickly that semantics would play a critical role in a successful content strategy, as words like program and bookstore have very different meanings to each audience.